 - The Solar Group also operates the Wilcox Solar Observatory (WSO) in the hills south of campus.
 WSO produces daily low-resolution maps of the Sun's magnetic field, along with observations of solar surface motions, and has done so since 1976, resulting in a treasure trove of data about solar variability over time.

 In addition, Scherrer is a co-investigator of the Polarametric and Helioseismic Imager, an instrument on the ESA/NASA Solar Orbiter which launched February 9, 2020, while KIPAC staff scientist Todd Hoeksma is a co-investigator of the Solar Orbiter's Magnetometer.

-MDI and HMI provide helioseismology and magnetic field data with which we study the solar interior and atmosphere.
-We study both local dynamics and the global scale structure.
+MDI and HMI provide helioseismology and magnetic field data with which the group studies the solar interior and atmosphere—both local dynamics and the global structure of the Sun.
+Many analysis and modeling opportunities help exploit these unique observations.
 Simulations are increasingly important.
-Predicting the solar sources of Space Weather is one of our long term research goals.
+Predicting solar sources of space weather is a long-term research goal.

 Please see the Stanford Solar Observatory Group's website for detailed information.